 This recipe will keep blood sugar stable first thing in the morning and keep your family nourished and full much longer than a bowl of cereal!

 - Grain-free but in a baking mood?
 Try this grain-free flatbread made with alternative flours for a more traditional pizza crust, and top as you would a breakfast pizza.

-- Meal rotation and meal planning is important when it comes to managing food allergies, plus it’s just more interesting to keep things varied.
+- Meal rotation and meal planning are important when it comes to managing food allergies, plus it’s just more interesting to keep things varied.
 How about an egg- and meat-free breakfast recipe?
 This chia seed pudding can be prepped the night before and topped with fresh fruit of choice.